oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-03-informative.md

 > At the timestamp `2024-01-24T10:00:00.000Z` version `2.0.0` of the SSVC decision point `Mission Impact` was already available.

-### Usage of Private SSVC Decision Point Namespace in non TLP:CLEAR Document
+### Usage of Private SSVC Decision Point Namespace in Non TLP:CLEAR Document

 For each SSVC decision point given under `selections`, it MUST be tested the `namespace` is not a private one if the document is not labeled `TLP:CLEAR`.